 In 2006, researchers from Hispanas Organized for Political Equality conducted a survey of 43 Latino teen pregnancy prevention programs across the country to understand better the most effective ways to reach Latinas, and the main challenges that these programs face.

-Key Findings: The researchers reported the following findings in the report National Scan of Latina Teen Pregnancy Prevention Programs.
+The researchers reported the following findings in the report National Scan of Latina Teen Pregnancy Prevention Programs.

 Effective Outreach Methods